 Don’t use a steam cleaner as the Intense heat can cause the cat pee smell to set into fabrics and carpet more permanently.

 4. Finish off with an air fresher that contains baking soda.
 Sodium bicarbonate, the ingredient of baking soda, is effective in getting rid of the smell.
 After you’ve cleaned your cat’s pee and the spot is thoroughly dried, sprinkle some baking soda on the spot, be it the carpet or furniture.
 After which, leave it alone for an hour or so, then vacuum it off.

 5. Look for ways to avoid future incidents.
 The more your cat pees in your house, the more difficult it’s going to be to keep your house pee smell-free.
 So, the best way to avoid this smell is to prevent your cat from peeing indiscriminately in the first place.
 There are various ways you can follow, such as:

 - Train your cat to use its litter box.

 - Place disposable, absorbent pads on the spot where it continues to mark and pee.

 - Has it spayed or neutered?

 - Bring it to your vet to ascertain if it has any bladder or kidney issues.

 - If you have more than one cat in the house, consider placing extra litter boxes.

-Cats can provide great companionships and having one can be rewarding.
-By the same token, keeping a home smell-free can be just as rewarding.
+Cats can provide excellent companionship, and having one can be rewarding.
+Keeping a home free from cat pee smell can be just as satisfying.
 So, don’t let your cat’s pee smell come in between them.